Docs

 1. Initial Connection: LibreChat attempts to connect to the MCP server

-2. Authentication Required: If no valid token exists, you’ll see an authentication URL in the console
+2. Authentication Required: If no valid token exists, you’ll see an OAuth authentication indicator in the chat dropdown for that server

 Token Management